St.Neots Model Railway Club

 In the summer months East Quay is filled with holiday makers, but at other times of the year the area is the preserve of local fisherman and the remaining coastal traders.
 Today we see the little harbour at half-tide and the water is ebbing quickly.
 The few small craft will soon be resting on the muddy harbour bottom.

-There are no big engines or express trains here, just small engines shunting the yard or arriving with two coach trains.
+There are no big engines or express trains here, just small engines shunting the yard or arriving with short passenger trains.

 East Quay was elegantly modelled to OO finescale standards by Mick Payne of Kettering who generously passed it on to St Neots MRC in 2021.